Guest List: Start with two separate lists - one for the Day 'do' & one for the Evening 'do' and be clear exactly who is coming to each, or both

 It is normal to have close family, close friends and close relatives for the Wedding Breakfast (the Day 'do') and wider family, friends, work colleagues etc for the Evening 'do' and Buffet, Disco etc.

 You then have the main meal, the Wedding Breakfast, for far fewer people than the evening meal or Buffet.
-However with the Special Wedding Deal, the pricing is such that you are encouraged to have the same number for the day as for the evening.
+However with the Special Castle wedding Package, the pricing is such that you are encouraged to have the same number for the day as for the evening.

 How many can you afford to have overall?